creyD/asiimov/README.md

 - You can send trade offers (preferably with the items preselected or even completely automated)
 - You have a profile with some badges to get your profile semi verified (email, trade link...)
 - Everything is available for free
 - Items should be displayed with: Item ID, Inspect Link, Pattern Index (...)
 NO PRICES!
-We don't want to anger Valve!
 - Simple user design, minimalistic, less pages more features
 - (optional) You can mark your inventory items as "for trade" or "holding on to this"